mitranim/sublime-scss/readme.md

 Not intentional, and may be addressed in the future.

+* Ambiguity: `tag:pseudo` (for arbitrary tag and pseudo) inside blocks is scoped as a property, breaking subsequent code.
 * Scopes are simplified and slightly unconventional.
 Color scheme support may be limited.
 * No hotkeys.
 * No indent rules.